joaoantunes/TemperatureMeter/README.md

 ### Requirement to RUN

-The pub-sub is using Message Broker that implements the MQTT protocol called Mosquitto.
+The pub-sub is using lightweight Message Broker that implements the MQTT protocol called Mosquitto.

-You can download it from here: https://mosquitto.org/download/
+In order to run this example you need to install it, it can be download from here: https://mosquitto.org/download/

 ### What I would do if I more time was invested
 * Improved Error Handling and how is returned response on API.